 If you do not contact the court within 30 days and obtain a court order extending your temporary permit, your driving privilege will be suspended for a period of 90 days.

-Contract your insurance company and obtain an SR 22 certificate.
+Contract your insurance company and obtain an SR22 insurance certificate.

 To get you Interlock restricted license the court must send in your copy of the DUI ticket, with an order of conditions of Non-Adjudication or a court abstract stating Interlock restricted license for 120 days or suspension of a 120 days.
 All documents should be mailed from the court within 5 business days of going to court.
 You should call DPS DUI department prior to going to DL station to get license to make sure your court documents have been received and entered into the system at DPS.

 Take all forms and pay all fees to your local driver’s license service office.